robotology/human-gazebo/README.md

 |  6 | 71.2 | 179 |  29 | 180 | 8 | 100 | 31 | 49   | 43   | 147 | - |
 |  7 | 78.9 | 178 |  28 | 192 | 8 | 102 | 30 | 52   | 44   | 148 | - |
 |  8 | 55.2 | 166 |  25 | 170 | 8 | 90  | 28 | 45   | 37   | 139 | - |

+Currently, the legacy directory contains files related to joint motor control boards based on gazebo-yarp-plugins and other configuration files needed to control the human joints.